SeaStar Medical Holding Corp (ICU) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in SeaStar Medical Holding Corp (NASDAQ: ICU) Right Now?

-Moreover, the 36-month beta value for ICU is -0.98.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for ICU is -1.76.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

-The average price recommended by analysts for SeaStar Medical Holding Corp (ICU) is $1.00, which is $0.21 above the current market price.
-The public float for ICU is 6.51M and currently, short sellers hold a 23.22% of that float.
-On October 27, 2023, ICU’s average trading volume was 13.23M shares.
+The average price predicted by analysts for ICU is $2.00, which is $1.0 above the current price.
+The public float for ICU is 6.51M and currently, short sellers hold a 23.22% ratio of that float.
+The average trading volume of ICU on October 31, 2023 was 14.13M shares.

 ICU’s Market Performance

-During the last 5 trading sessions, ICU fell by -33.61%, which changed the moving average for the period of 200-days by -86.61% in comparison to the 20-day moving average, which settled at $0.6344.
-In addition, SeaStar Medical Holding Corp saw -80.68% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ICU rose by +37.55%, which changed the moving average for the period of 200-days by -82.76% in comparison to the 20-day moving average, which settled at $0.7014.
+In addition, SeaStar Medical Holding Corp saw -75.61% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading